 Tristan brings significant volunteer and sports management experience to NZU Board.
 He is a past president of Underwater Hockey New Zealand (UWHNZ) as well as being UWHNZ’s schools development officer.

-Tristan’s day-to-day employment is as the Manager, Civil Engineering and Infrastructure at CentrePort (Port of Wellington).
-Tristan is a graduate of University of Canterbury and a Chartered Professional
+Tristan’s day-to-day employment is as the Project Director at TKR Consultants Ltd. Tristan is a graduate of University of Canterbury and a Chartered Professional

 Mike Torr - Board member